 - “#MeToo Surviving University”: a workshop on surviving life at university for any student at the University who has experienced any form of sexual or domestic abuse.

 - “How to be good in bed”: a live game show where a panel of experts, activists and performers answer questions on sex, consent, pleasure, power and relationships.

 - “Finding pleasure after pain”: a workshop on sex, intimacy and relationships for any student at the University who has experienced any form of sexual or domestic abuse.

 Full details and bookings for each event can be found on the Consent Collective website below and by following #NoExcuse.

-- Why is this bigger than sexual assault on campus?
+- Why this is bigger than sexual assault on campus.
 This video explains why university staff need to think much more broadly than just experiences of sexual violence that happen at university.

-- How to respond if someone discloses to you?
+- How to respond if someone discloses to you.
 This is a frank description of how to remain calm and offer compassionate support should a student or fellow member of staff tell you they’ve experienced any form of sexual violence.

 - How might your students be affected?
 This video explains the impact sexual violence can have on students including how it may affect the ways in which students engage with their education